chanzer0/NBA-DFS-Tools/README.md

 "global_team_limit": 5, // This will limit all teams to a maximum of 5 players "projection_minimum": 15, // No player projected under 15 fpts will be used
 "randomness": 25, // 25% standard deviation randomness
+"min_salary": 49000, // Minimum salary for a lineup
 ```

 ## Output